kuroji-fusky/The-Gumball-API/README.md

 # The Gumball API

-The Gumball API is an open-source REST and GraphQL API based from the show "The Amazing World of Gumball".
+The Gumball API is an open source REST and GraphQL API based from the show "The Amazing World of Gumball".

 ## Technology stack